swlaschin/ImpossibleCompilerError/README.md

     ()
 ```

-Possibly, the type provider is generating code that puts the compiler into a bad state and the doc string tips it over the edge?
+Possibly, the type provider is generating code that puts the compiler into a bad state and the doc string tips the `XmlDocWriter` logic over the edge?

+### Testing environment and version info

+* Operating System: Windows 10
+* .NET framework: net452
+* F# compiler: v4.0 (Visual Studio 2015)
+* Fsharp.Core: 4.4.0.0
+* FSharp.Data (2.2.5) (also fails with 2.3.0-beta2 )